TheShaunyboi/Bruhwalker-2/README.md

 ## Prediction Input

 Determines the skillshot input needed for prediction process.
+The "[unit]" type stands for game_object or Vec3 type.

-* source - the unit that the skillshot will be launched from **[game_object/Vec3]**
+* source - the unit that the skillshot will be launched from **[unit]**
 * hitbox - indicates if the unit bounding radius should be included in calculations **[boolean]**
 * speed - the skillshot speed in units per second **[number]**
 * range - the skillshot range in units **[number]**